Abd al-Rahman ibn Samura: Biography

 According to Ibn Manzur, Ibn Samura was a Qurayshite.
 His father was Samura ibn Habib ibn Rabi'a ibn Abd Shams ibn Abd Manaf ibn Qusayy ibn Kilab.

 Ibn Samura participated in the Battle of Mu'tah in 629.
-After Khalid ibn al-Walid managed to organize the safe retreat from the abortive battle, Khalid sent Ibn Samura in advance as a messenger to Medina, capital of the nascent Muslim state, to report the battle result to the Islamic prophet Muhammad.
+After Khalid ibn al-Walid managed to organise the safe retreat from the abortive battle, Khalid sent Ibn Samura in advance as a messenger to Medina, capital of the nascent Muslim polity, to report the battle result to the Islamic prophet Muhammad.

-By 652, he replaced Rabi ibn Ziyad al-Harithi as the governor of Sistan.
+By 652, Ibn Samura replaced Rabi ibn Ziyad al-Harithi as the governor of Sistan.

 During the Muslim conquest of Sistan, Ibn Samura was sent by governor of Basra, Abdallah ibn Amir to Sistan, and then initiated the Muslim conquest of Khorasan, where he first secured peace in a place named "land of al-Dawar".

-Capture of Zamindawar (653 CE)
+Capture of Zamindawar (653)

-In 653-4 CE, an army of around 6,000 Arabs was led by Abd al-Rahman ibn Samura, and seized Rukhkhaj and Zamindawar.
-In the shrine of Zoon in Zamindawar, it is reported that Samura "broke off a hand of the idol and plucked out the rubies which were its eyes in order to persuade the marzbān of Sīstān" that the idol was worthless.
-Samura explained to the marzbān: "my intention was to show you that this idol can do neither any harm nor good."
+In 653-4, an army of around 6,000 Arabs was led by Abd al-Rahman ibn Samura, and seized Rukhkhaj and Zamindawar.
+In the shrine of Zoon in Zamindawar, it is reported that Ibn Samura "broke off a hand of the idol and plucked out the rubies which were its eyes in order to persuade the marzbān of Sīstān" that the idol was worthless.
+Ibn Samura explained to the marzbān: "my intention was to show you that this idol can do neither any harm nor good."
 Bost and Zabul submitted to the Arab invader by treaty in 656 CE.

 It is then recorded by Abu Labid that when the army was trying to get their hands on the spoils of war, Ibn Samura stood up and warned them by narrating a hadith he heard from Muhammad that the Prophet forbade the seizing of spoils of war before it is distributed first according to the rule of Sharia.
 Then those who took the booty returned what they had taken, he then distributed it among them.

 Then Ibn Samura sent the spoils of war to Abdullah ibn Amir.
 Bost (Sīstān) and Zabulistan submitted by a treaty of capitulation, also signed with the marzban of Kerman before the death of Caliph Uthman in 656.
 The Muslims soon lost these territories during the First Civil War (656-661).

-Upon the caliph's death, he returned to Basra, where its governor Abdallah ibn Amir was dismissed by the new Caliph Ali.
-He joined Muawiyah I after the Battle of the Camel, and was sent as one of the envoys to Hasan ibn Ali in 661.
-Abdallah ibn Amir was reappointed as governor in Basra by Muawiyah, and Samura was sent along with Abd Allah ibn Khazim al-Sulami to restore Arab rule in eastern Khurasan and Sīstān.
-He introduced the office of ṣāḥeb al-šorṭa (chief of police) to Sīstān and built a mosque in Zaranj.
+Upon the caliph's death, he returned to Basra, where its governor Abd Allah ibn Amir was dismissed by the new Caliph Ali.
+He joined Mu'awiya I after the Battle of the Camel, and was sent as one of the envoys to Hasan ibn Ali in 661.
+Abdallah ibn Amir was reappointed as governor in Basra by Mu'awiya, and Samura was sent along with Abd Allah ibn Khazim al-Sulami to restore Arab rule in eastern Khurasan and Sīstān.
+He introduced the office of ṣāḥib al-shurṭa (chief of police) to Sīstān and built a mosque in Zaranj.